SpikeInterface/spikeinterface/doc/modules/postprocessing.rst

     sorting_analyzer.compute(["principal_components", "templates"])

 You might want to change the parameters.
 Two parameters of principal_components are :code:`n_components` and :code:`mode`.
-We can choose these are follows:
+We can choose these as follows:

 .. code-block:: python

     sorting_analyzer.compute("principal_components", n_components=3, mode="by_channel_local")

-As your code gets more complicated it might be easier to store your calculation in a dict, especially if you're calculating more than one thing:
+As your code gets more complicated it might be easier to store your calculation in a dictionary, especially if you're calculating more than one thing:

 .. code-block:: python